Grand Alaska Part I: Nome & Barrow: Jun 07—16, 2019

 Displaying sandpipers are everywhere—Baird’s turning circles with one wing stretched to the sky, Pectorals with their ruffs distended as they perform their strange hooting flights, dressy Dunlins singing shrill “songs” from atop moss-covered hummocks, and ponds alive with gorgeous Red and Red-necked phalaropes.
 Brilliant Snow Buntings and Lapland Longspurs are the common passerines!
 Yellow-billed Loon, Red-necked Stint, and Sabine’s Gull are regular migrants that are seen in some years by our groups, and there is always the very real chance of some Asiatic vagrant showing up (vagrants seen on our past visits have included Temminck’s Stint, Gray-tailed Tattler, Spoon-billed Sandpiper, and Ross’s Gull).
 If the lemming population is not in a crash year, we should be treated to the sight of Snowy Owls and Pomarine Jaegers cruising over the tundra.
 Even Polar Bear (seen by several of our past tours) is a possibility here!

-Good accommodations; easy to moderate terrain; easy, short walks with one optional hike at Nome involving difficult terrain; internal flights to Nome and Barrow; some long days in the field at Nome (often with picnic lunches and late dinners); other days with early dinner followed by optional post-dinner birding (primarily at Barrow); cold to mild climate.
+Good accommodations; easy to moderate terrain; easy, short walks with one optional hike at Nome involving difficult terrain; internal flights to Nome and Barrow; mostly long days in the field at Nome (typically with picnic lunches and late dinners); other days with early dinner followed by optional post-dinner birding (primarily at Barrow); generally cold (Barrow and often Nome) to mild (sometimes Nome) climate.